github/docs/content/github/understanding-how-github-uses-and-protects-your-data/opting-into-or-out-of-the-github-archive-program-for-your-public-repository.md

 ---
-title: Opting into or out of the GitHub Archive Program for your public repository
+Title: Opting into or out of the GitHub Archive Program for your public repository
 intro: 'You can manage whether {% data variables.product.prodname_dotcom %} includes your public repository in the {% data variables.product.prodname_archive %} to help ensure the long-term preservation of the world''s open source software.'
 permissions: 'People with admin permissions to a public repository can opt into or out of the {% data variables.product.prodname_archive %}.'
 versions: